lenarddome/lenarddome.github.io/_software/psp.markdown

 in its behaviour (default behaviour vs. rare behaviour).

 Another useful feature of PSP is that it allows to explore the whole parameter space.
-All models will exhibit unexpected, erratic, unreliable and erroneous behaviour if the parameters fall outside of certain bounds.
+All models will exhibit unexpected and unreliable behaviour if the parameters fall outside of certain bounds.
 It is also somewhat problematic for implementations, as some functions like exponential functions can easily get out of hand.
 Authors rarely provide a lower and upper bound